westonpace/CSharp-From-Zero-To-Hero-v2-wiki/C#-Keywords-and-User-Input.md

 - What is a variable?
 - Every variable has what 3 parts?
 - What arithmetic operations can be performed with number types?
-- What happens when you divide smaller integer from a bigger integer?
+- What happens when you divide a smaller integer from a bigger integer?
-- What happens when you divide from zero?
+- What happens when you divide by zero?
 - When do you need to cast explicitly?
 - Do you need to cast implicitly?
 - How can you read input from a Console?